-In this article, we’re going to explore the ins and outs of UX optimization, from using quantitative data and usability tests to avoiding poor user-centered design.
+In this article, we will explore the ins and outs of user experience optimization, from using quantitative data and usability tests to avoiding poor user-centered design.

 Let’s get started!